morepath/reg/doc/usage.rst

   size = reg.dispatch('obj')(size)

-We can actually spell these two steps in a single step, as :func:`reg.generic` can be used as decorator:
+We can actually spell these two steps in a single step, as :func:`reg.dispatch` can be used as decorator:

 .. testcode::